 - Public stormwater drainage infrastructure consisting of stormwater inlets (including catch basins), storm sewers, and storm sewer appurtenances (manholes, junctions, etc.), are considered part of the public stormwater system and shall be maintained by the city.
 Staff shall conduct periodic inspections and routine maintenance of the public stormwater drainage infrastructure at a frequency necessary to ensure its continuing and proper function.
-Privately owned stormwater drainage infrastructure, the major drainageway system, irrigation ditches, and irrigation laterals are not part of the public stormwater drainage infrastructure at a frequency of a contractual obligation. - Clearly define infrastructure that shall be maintained by the Utilities Maintenance work group. - Clearly define infrastructure that shall be maintained by private property owners.
+Privately owned stormwater drainage infrastructure, the major drainageway system, irrigation ditches, and irrigation laterals are not part of the public stormwater drainage infrastructure and are to be maintained by others except in the case of a contractual obligation. - Clearly define infrastructure that shall be maintained by the Utilities Maintenance work group. - Clearly define infrastructure that shall be maintained by private property owners.